 Medications for Treating Symptoms

 Although antibiotics can cure most UTIs, severe symptoms can persist for several days until the drug eliminates the bacteria.
 Other medications may be used for relieving symptoms until the antibiotics take action.

 Side effects include headache and upset stomach.
 The drug turns urine a red or orange color, which can stain fabric and be difficult to remove.
-Rarely, it can cause serious side effects, including shortness of breath, a bluish skin, a sudden reduction in urine output, shortness of breath, and confusion.
+Rarely, it can cause serious side effects, including shortness of breath, a bluish skin, a sudden reduction in urine output, and confusion.
 In such cases, people should immediately call the doctor.

 Although there is no evidence that good hygiene makes a real difference in preventing UTIs, it is always a wise practice.
 The following are some hygiene tips for women:

 - Clean the genital and urinary areas from front to back with soap and water after each bowel movement.

 - Change underwear at least once a day.
 (Mild detergents are best for washing underwear.)

 - Avoid bath oils, feminine hygiene sprays, douches, and powders.
 As a general rule, do not use any product containing perfumes or other possible allergens near the genital area.
 Douching is never recommended as it may irritate the vagina and urethra and increase the risk of sexually transmitted diseases (STDs).

 - Tampons or sanitary napkins should be changed frequently.